ibooking/flutter_interview_task/README.md

 - Two main pages, a page for viewing bookings, and one for browsing classes.
 - A button for booking and unbooking a class
 - A logout button on the bookings page.
-- Don't remove routes defined in `main.dart` (you can add routes if needed)
+- Don't remove the routes defined in `main.dart` (you can add routes if needed)
 - (Bonus) A class detail page

 You are free to modify the code and add any dependencies as you see fit.